platformio/platformio-docs/ide/atom.rst

 ------------------

 PlatformIO IDE Toolbar contains quick access buttons for the popular commands.
-Each button contains hint (delay mouse on it).
+Each button contains a hint (leave the mouse on it for a moment).

 .. image:: ../_static/images/ide/atom/ide-atom-toolbar.png